 This opinion article was written Joni Baboci, General Director of Planning & Urban Development at the municipality of Tirana, Albania.
-For more like this, visit our smart cities and urban planning newsfeed.

 It is such a simple and straightforward idea: design your public space with safety and comfort for infants, toddlers, and caregivers.